bokeh/bokeh/sphinx/source/docs/first_steps/first_steps_1.rst

 Follow these steps to recreate this simple line chart:

-1. Import the necessary functions of the :class:`~bokeh.plotting` module:
+1. Import the necessary functions from the |bokeh.plotting| module:

     .. code-block:: python